 2018 Note: The Amazon 44 named Nomadness has been sold, and this page gives lots of later details in addition to what appears in the 2010 article below.

 This geek adventure platform is a bit different from those of my earlier (and more athletic) technomadic years.
-I spent over two decades with three versions of a computerized recumbent bicycle, toured on various kayaks, built an amphibian pedal/solar/sail micro-trimaran, and moved up to an outlandish 3-ton rocketship of a tri… but I now find myself piloting an 18-ton steel pilothouse cutter with 60-foot bridge clearance and a 77-horse turbo diesel auxiliary.
+I spent over a decade with three versions of a computerized recumbent bicycle, toured on various kayaks, built an amphibian pedal/solar/sail micro-trimaran, and moved up to an outlandish 3-ton rocketship of a Corsair 36 tri… but I now find myself piloting an 18-ton steel pilothouse cutter with 60-foot bridge clearance and a 77-horse turbo diesel auxiliary.
 Sheesh.
 I do have a tendency to go for extremes, I know, but even this is a bit off the charts for one who has always been a multihuller and human-power purist.

 Only recently have I been able to imagine myself at the helm of what I would have once dismissed as a lead mine.
 Stopping this baby in tight quarters takes finesse at the helm or some Dock Angels quick on the cleats, and it’s a far cry from my relatively lightweight Corsair 36.
 I could hop off an ama with bow and stern lines in hand, lead her obediently to the desired spot, and bring her to a stop with ease… and the sleek human-powered Microship that preceded that was based on a kevlar canoe, an order of magnitude lighter still.
 But piloting 36 thousand pounds of steel is another matter entirely.